emily-chan/Haskell-Blog/Haskell-Installation.md

 [Install/upgrade](https://docs.haskellstack.org/en/stable/install_and_upgrade/) also explains the installation process in more detail.

 ## Tips
-To load a module (Haskell file), enter `:load filename.hs` and `:reload` to reload it after making changes.
-After the file is loaded or reloaded, you should receive a message indicating which modules were loaded.
+After entering `ghci` or `stack exec ghci` (depends on installation version), enter `:load filename.hs` to load a module (Haskell file) and `:reload` to reload it after making changes.
+Then you should receive a message indicating which modules were loaded.

 View information about a specific type such as Num, by entering `:info Num`, which outputs the following:
 ```